The BCALPB is a nine-member board appointed by the Berks County Commissioners. Board members serve a three-year term.

 PURPOSE: The County Board was established to administer the Agricultural Conservation Easement (ACE) Program for Berks County as set forth in the Agricultural Area Security Law (3 P.S. §§ 901-915) as amended, and any other public program approved by the Berks County governing body for the purpose of preserving agricultural land.

-OFFICERS: James Coker, Chair
+OFFICERS: David Phillips, Chair

-David Phillips, Vice Chair
+James Coker, Vice Chair

-Graduated from Temple University’s School of Pharmacy in 1957 and has been a resident of Oley Township since May 1976.
+Mr. Coker graduated from Temple University’s School of Pharmacy in 1957 and has been a resident of Oley Township since May 1976.
 In 1994, Mr. Coker started SLC Heifers.
 He then retired from his career in pharmacy in 1999.
 Mr. Coker has served as Supervisor for Oley Township from 1992 to 2009 and has been active in his community by serving as a driver of the Oley Ambulance and Assistant Treasurer of the Oley Fair Association.
 Mr. Coker has served on the Board since January of 2003.

-Was a member of a board which served to organize the Berks County Agricultural Land Preservation Program.
+Robert was a member of a board which served to organize the Berks County Agricultural Land Preservation Program.
 He has 50+ years of experience as a civil engineer, surveyor, and land planner.
 He was the Upper Tulpehocken Township Engineer and his firm authored the Township’s successful Agricultural Zone Ordinance.
 The firm has since authored Agricultural Zoning provisions for several other jurisdictions.
 He grew up in New York State farm country and worked on dairy and fruit farms as a youth.

-Is a lifelong farmer and resident of Centre Township.
+Mr. Phillips is a lifelong farmer and resident of Centre Township.
 He has been serving as a board member of the Centre Township Planning Commission for more than 35 years, holding both chairman and vice chairman positions.
 Mr. Phillips also serves as: Chairman of the Centre Township Land Protection Council and the Centre Township Land Protection Foundation; Vice chairman of the Centre Township Municipal Authority; President of the Pennsylvania Cutting Horse Association; and has served on the Berks County 4-H Development Board.
 Mr. Phillips is the President and owner of Irish Creek Excavating that he started in 1993.

-Is a charter member of the Board, serving since the Board’s inception in 1989.
+Dr. Ziegenfus is a charter member of the Board, serving since the Board’s inception in 1989.
 His interest in helping preserve agriculture stems from his experiences as a youth on a farm in Berks County.
 Professionally, Dr. Ziegenfus is the senior Professor of Geography at Kutztown University.